 Seaven Teares is a quartet making dark, romantic music rooted in post-industrial folk, early music, chamber music and pop.
 The songs, which can be at once tender and forbidding, accessible and damaged, are centered on the vocal pairing of songwriter Charlie Looker (Extra Life, Sculptress) and vocalist Amirtha Kidambi (Sequins and Skeletons).
 Seaven Teares was formed in 2010 featuring Robbie Lee (Howling Hex) on woodwinds, guitars and synth, and percussionist Russell Greenberg (Yarn/Wire).
 The bands’ mostly acoustic sound brings together a number of disparate influences: dark post-Industrial folk (Death In June, Current 93), 1960’s co-ed pop folk groups (Mamas and the Papas, Ian & Sylvia), the drones and textures of modern composition and experimental improvisation, and the cold alien vocal harmonies of Gothic era liturgical music.
 The seven slow-burning songs shift between abstract raga-like meditations and straight melodic hooks, set against acoustic guitars, dark synth ambience, vibraphone, bells, and occasional harsh electronics, as well as authentic Medieval pump organ and recorders.

-Seaven Teares’ released their debut record Power Ballads on Northern Spy in 2013 and is currently working on new material.
+Seaven Teares’ released their debut record Power Ballads on Northern Spy in 2013.

 The Elizabeth-Caroline Unit is comprised of four singers (Amirtha Kidambi, Jean-Carla Rodea, Sarah Dyson, Kristin Slipp) of varied vocal backgrounds.
-Influences of the group range from En Vogue, to Sun Ra, to Stockhausen, from the compositional mind of Darius Jones.
+Influences of the group range from Gospel groups, to Sun Ra and Stockhausen, from the compositional mind of Darius Jones.
 The group represents the four guardian women of the Man’ish Boy from the planet Or’gen in the epic mythology by Darius Jones and Randal Wilcox, adapted for graphic novel.